 • Free registration, travel and accommodations have been awarded to two patients – from across Canada – as part of a new recognition program (Excellence in Patient Engagement for Patient Safety) that aims to identify, celebrate and disseminate leading practices in patient engagement for patient safety from health organizations.

 Each of the program’s founding partners – Canadian Patient Safety Institute (CPSI), HealthCareCAN and Health Standards Organization (HSO) with support from Patients for Patient Safety Canada, put a call out to its members and stakeholders asking for nominations.
-20 applications for this program were received.
+23 applications for this program were received.
 The two patients – partnered with a staff member from the organizations where they volunteer were selected and will have the opportunity to present their successes and lessons learned in patient safety as part of a concurrent session.
-Fifteen other patient representatives will be recognized during NHLC 2018.
-See the following link for additional details: http://www.nhlc-cnls.ca/sessions/34/.
+Fifteen other patient representatives will be recognized during NHLC 2019.

 Travel and accommodations are being handled by CPSI and HealthCareCAN is covering registration.
 The patients and staff members will also be reimbursed for meals and incidentals during the conference.

-• NHLC 2018 is pleased to offer a $1500 travel award to enable additional patient representative attendance at this year’s conference in St. John’s by covering travel and accommodation fees.
+• With support from the conference’s title sponsor Sodexo, NHLC 2019 is pleased to offer at least three travel awards to a maximum of $1500 to enable additional patient representative attendance at this year’s conference in Toronto by covering travel, accommodations and associated incidental costs.
 Further information is available here.

-• NHLC has also offered two complimentary registrations (which includes meals and incidentals) and is looking forward to welcoming two patient and family representatives from the local health authority patient advisory council at Eastern Health.
+• Depending on the number of travel award applications received, NHLC may be able to offer complimentary registrations (which include meals and incidentals) to patient and family representatives from local patient advisory councils.

 • In addition, a reduced rate in conference registration fees is provided for patient group representatives who are not part of the advertised program and who do not receive a scholarship.

-• NHLC strongly encourages its partners to include patients in their presentations and provide for their travel and accommodations.
+• NHLC strongly encourages partners who include patients representatives in their presentations also provide for their travel and accommodations.

 • Each year, the venue chosen accommodates all disability requirements.
-In 2018, NHLC will be held at the St. John’s convention centre, which meets all local and provincial accessibility requirements.
+In 2019, NHLC will be held at the Westin Harbour Castle in Toronto, which meets all local and provincial accessibility requirements.

-• This year, NHLC will make some of its plenaries accessible through free livestreaming accessible online here.
-The Twitter hashtag #NHLC2018 will be actively promoted prior to and during the events so that participants, including virtual patient participants, can join the conversation and discuss presentations, key learnings, etc. The conference will obtain many presentation slides from speakers, and host them on our website for free viewing and downloading.
+• NHLC will make some of its plenaries accessible through free livestreaming accessible online.
+The Twitter hashtag #NHLC2019 will be actively promoted prior to and during the events so that participants, including virtual patient participants, can join the conversation and discuss presentations, key learnings, etc. The conference will obtain many presentation slides from speakers, and host them on our website for free viewing and downloading.

 NHLC will evaluate the success of these elements and look for further ways to improve and include patients and their families in future conferences.
 NHLC recognizes and endorses the essential contribution of patients and families in the development of the conference.
-We welcome your questions and ideas to help us improve on our commitment.
+We welcome your questions and ideas on how we can further our commitment.
 Please contact us at email@example.com.